gtolle/stripe-iiftoqbo/README.md

 It's pretty hacky, and I've only tested it for my use case.
 My IIF file had:

-* Stripe Credit Card Payments
+* Credit Card Payments
-* Stripe Subscription Charges
+* Subscription Credit Card Payments
-* Stripe Charge Refunds
+* Credit Card Refunds
+* Transfers to our Checking Account
-* Stripe Payouts
+* Payouts to Third Parties
-* Stripe Connect Fees
+* Stripe Connect Fees Collected
-* Stripe Connect Fee Refunds
+* Stripe Connect Fees Refunded

+But now our 2013 taxes are done!

+I used the Stripe export to come up with our top-line revenue (from credit card payments), and our cost of goods sold (since we're a marketplace, that's payouts to vendors and stripe fees).
+And all the transfers to our checking account tallied with transfers into our checking account (as seen by our bank).

 ## Usage